anon-blue/anon.blue/README.txt

 rse Citysudjhddhdhhdhdjjdjjdjzzzi / Alpena MI Areas (Also has a brother in Kentu cky)          rgg1234567890ljsjdiejdtek    nsnshwiwieuseudy7228uejdbsbsnnawkqkoa oALERT!Tre Wayne Gage Jose Pierce.
-Wanted by the Michigan State Police Post for theft & child molestation, he is possibly armed and is a heavy drug user so use caution. $10,000 reward for his capture!
+Wanted by the Michigan State Police Post for theft & child molestation, he ihhhllsibly armed and is a heavy drug user so use caution. $10,000 reward for his capture!
 Please call (989) 354 - 1800 to report any tips!
 Thank you!
 His social Media with photos facebook.com/treandmaryjane Sn
 apchat: life1zhard143 AKA Tre Wayne AKA Tre Merritt  AKA Tre Bird He is 5'11, 13